johnnoone/json-spec/CONTRIBUTING.rst

 * Remember that this is a volunteer-driven project, and that contributions are welcome :)

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `python-jsontools` for local development.
+Here's how to set up `json-extensions` for local development.

-1. Fork the `python-jsontools` repo on GitHub.
+1. Fork the `json-extensions` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/python-jsontools.git
+    $ git clone git@github.com:your_name_here/json-extensions.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::

-    $ mkvirtualenv python-jsontools
+    $ mkvirtualenv json-extensions
-    $ cd python-jsontools/
+    $ cd json-extensions/
     $ python setup.py develop

 4. Create a branch for local development::